gavinyork/zephyr3d/site/report/scene.api.md

 // @public
 export const MAX_CLUSTERED_LIGHTS = 255;

-// Warning: (ae-internal-missing-underscore) The name "MAX_DETAIL_TEXTURE_LEVELS" should be prefixed with an underscore because the declaration is marked as @internal
-//
-// @internal (undocumented)
-export const MAX_DETAIL_TEXTURE_LEVELS = 8;

 // Warning: (ae-internal-missing-underscore) The name "MAX_FORWARD_LIGHT_COUNT" should be prefixed with an underscore because the declaration is marked as @internal
 //
 // @internal